AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/InternalLinkReferencePath.md

 CAEXPathBuilder.InternalLinkReferencePath Method (SystemUnitClassType, InterfaceClassType)
 ==========================================================================================
-AutomationML 2.1 APIBuilds the reference Path for an Interface-Reference in an InternalLink
+Builds the reference Path for an Interface-Reference in an InternalLink

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)